arcusmaximus/SottrModTools/Documentation.md

 > saving you some time when iterating.

 For textures, simply use DDS files; the manager will automatically convert them back to the game-specific texture format during installation (again without loss of quality).
-However, you should make sure to use the same compression as the original textures, and to generate mipmaps.
+However, you should make sure to generate mipmaps, and ideally use the same compression as the original textures.

 You can organize your files in subfolders in any way you like: by file type, by model they belong to, or not at all.